gradosevic/ag-custom-admin/readme.txt

 Tested up to: 3.1.2
 Stable tag: 1.2

 Hide or change items in admin panel.
+Customize buttons from admin menu.

 == Description ==
 With this plugin You can hide or change unwanted items in admin and login pages.